Justification (epistemology): Criticism of theories of justification

 Robert Fogelin claims to detect a suspicious resemblance between the theories of justification and Agrippa's five modes leading to the suspension of belief.
 He concludes that the modern proponents have made no significant progress in responding to the ancient modes of Pyrrhonian skepticism.

 William P. Alston criticizes the very idea of a theory of justification.
 He claims: "There isn't any unique, epistemically crucial property of beliefs picked out by 'justified'.
 Epistemologists who suppose the contrary have been chasing a will-o'-the-wisp.
 What has really been happening is this.
 Different epistemologists have been emphasizing, concentrating on, "pushing" different epistemic desiderata, different features of belief that are positively valuable from the standpoint of the aims of cognition."

+A further criticism of justification-centered epistemology has been proposed by Seyyed Jaaber Mousavirad, who argues that justification is not a necessary condition for knowledge itself but only for its verification.
+In everyday life, people often possess knowledge without being able to justify it.
+Many true scientific, religious, political, and social beliefs are accepted simply on the basis of imitation, without supporting reasons, evidence, or independent reasoning.
+It is therefore implausible to deny that such beliefs constitute knowledge merely because their holders cannot justify them.
+On this view, justification serves primarily to demonstrate or verify the truth of a belief to oneself or others, rather than to constitute knowledge itself.
+Accordingly, knowledge may exist without justification, even though its truth cannot always be established or verified.